singhkul004/Basic_Emotion_Detection1/README.md

 # Basic_Emotion_Detection1
-This code is used to create a simple emotion tracking softwre that can distinguish between 5 different emotions (Happy, Sad, Neutral, Surprise, Anger).
+My first project being epxosed to Computer Vision and ML, is used to create a simple emotion tracking softwre that can distinguish between 5 different emotions (Happy, Sad, Neutral, Surprise, Anger).
-Accomplished by implementing preset models and algorithms such as the haar cascasde model that uses machine learning through tensorflow and keras, to process the data of facial recognition in open computer vision.
+Accomplished by training preset model on AffectNet dataset and utilizing HaarCascase for face detection.

-Currently developing advanced version of this as well as implementation software #comingsoon
+Advanced version of this project was implemented to create VR environment that transformed with user displayed emotions.